Digital video: Cameras

+Coding

-In the 1970s, pulse-code modulation (PCM) induced the birth of digital video coding, demanding high bitrates of 45-140 Mbps for standard-definition (SD) content.
+In the 1970s, pulse-code modulation (PCM) induced the birth of digital video coding, demanding high bit rates of 45-140 Mbit/s for standard-definition (SD) content.
 By the 1980s, the discrete cosine transform (DCT) became the standard for digital video compression.

 The first digital video coding standard was H.120, created by the (International Telegraph and Telephone Consultative Committee) or CCITT (now ITU-T) in 1984.
 H.120 was not practical due to weak performance.
 H.120 was based on differential pulse-code modulation (DPCM), a compression algorithm that was inefficient for video coding.
 During the late 1980s, a number of companies began experimenting with DCT, a much more efficient form of compression for video coding.
 The CCITT received 14 proposals for DCT-based video compression formats, in contrast to a single proposal based on vector quantization (VQ) compression.
 The H.261 standard was developed based on DCT compression, becoming first practical video coding standard.
 Since H.261, DCT compression has been adopted by all the major video coding standards that followed.

 MPEG-1, developed by the Motion Picture Experts Group (MPEG), followed in 1991, and it was designed to compress VHS-quality video.
 It was succeeded in 1994 by MPEG-2/H.262, which became the standard video format for DVD and SD digital television.
-It was followed by MPEG-4/H.263 in 1999, and then in 2003 it was followed by H.264/MPEG-4 AVC, which has become the most widely used video coding standard.
+It was followed by MPEG-4 in 1999, and then in 2003 it was followed by H.264/MPEG-4 AVC, which has become the most widely used video coding standard.

-Digital video production
+The current-generation video coding format is HEVC (H.265), introduced in 2013.
+While AVC uses the integer DCT with 4x4 and 8x8 block sizes, HEVC uses integer DCT and DST transforms with varied block sizes between 4x4 and 32x32.
+HEVC is heavily patented, with the majority of patents belonging to Samsung Electronics, GE, NTT and JVC Kenwood.
+It is currently being challenged by the aiming-to-be-freely-licensed AV1 format.
+As of 2019, AVC is by far the most commonly used format for the recording, compression and distribution of video content, used by 91% of video developers, followed by HEVC which is used by 43% of developers.